If you are a beginner gardener, you may have heard of the term “crop rotation” or already practice it.

 There are six factors you need to consider before selecting the plants you’re going to use and rotate:

-Taking all these factors into account greatly increases your chance of a successful rotation.
-It’s also important to take into account what nutrients your intended crop benefits the most from.
+Considering these factors increases your chances of a successful crop rotation cycle.
+It’s also important to consider what nutrients your intended crop needs the most.

-Below is an example of a four-year rotation plan.
+Below is an example of a four-year crop rotation plan.

 Basic 4-Year Rotation Example